ajatkinson4/ECS-Jira-Automation/README.md

 * Give the new API token a name
 * Click Create

 A hidden API token should generate that will be able to copy.
-Once you copy the unique API token, paste it into the global variable `API_TOKEN` to gain access to Jira.
+Once the unique API token is copied, paste it into the global variable `API_TOKEN` to gain access to Jira.

+How to run (command-line):
+* Open terminal and cd to project
+* Activate Flask:
+  `. flask/bin/activate`
+* Export backend file to flask:
+  `export FLASK_APP="backend.py"`
+* Run:
+  `flask run`